JSRocksHQ/jsrockshq.github.io/src/posts/en/javascript-iterables-and-iterators.md

 }
 ```

-As you can see, the [for-of](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...of) statement accepts any iterable object, thus providing an uniform iteration syntax to completely distinct data structures by making use of the Iterable interface they implement.
+The [for-of](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...of) statement accepts any iterable object, thus providing an uniform iteration syntax to completely distinct data structures by making use of the Iterable interface they implement.

 ### So what exactly is this Iterable interface you speak of?

-It is simple, really.
 Any object that contains a `[Symbol.iterator]` method is an iterable object.<br>
-In case you are unfamilar with symbols, they are, basically, objects that can be used as property keys.<br>
+In case you are unfamiliar with [symbols](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Symbol), they are objects that can be used as property keys.<br>
-`Symbol.iterator` is a *well-known* (baked in the language) Symbol, whose primary usage is defining and consuming iterable objects.
+`Symbol.iterator` is a [*well-known*](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Symbol#Well-known_symbols) (baked in the language) Symbol, whose primary usage is defining and consuming iterable objects.

 In the previous examples, we were implicitly making use of the `[Symbol.iterator]` method inherited from the given objects' prototypes.
-Several built-ins such as Array, Set, String and Map define a default iteration behavior, while others such as Object do not.
+Several built-ins such as [Array](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array), [Set](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Set), [String](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String) and [Map](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Map) define a default iteration behavior, while others such as [Object](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object) do not.

 As previously mentioned, the Iterable interface allows defining and customizing objects' iteration order.
 For a quick example, we can borrow arrays' default iteration behavior (`Array.prototype[Symbol.iterator]`) to make array-like objects iterable: